 An academic as well as experiential class in which the student is responsible for providing 500 clock hours of counseling services to young people enrolled in grades K-12.
 Supervised experience in elementary, junior high (middle) school and secondary school counseling.
 A total of 6 graduate credits is required and may be taken over a one or two semester time period.
 Represents an integration of learned guidance and counseling skills as well as the relation of theory to practice, which includes a research project.
 Taken during the last semester(s) of a student's program of study.
 Not open to students who have received credit for the former GUCO 693.
 Repeatable for maximum of 6 credits.
 Spring.
 Prerequisites: completion of all core school counseling courses and permission of program coordinator.

 SCED 510 Secondary Methods and Curriculum

+3 cr.

 Evolution of the philosophy of secondary education.
 Current curricula, planning, issues and instructional methodologies in all secondary teaching areas.
 Summer.
 Prerequisite: admission to the M.A.T.
 Secondary program.

 SCED 511 English in the Secondary School

+3 cr.

 Subject methods course required for secondary certification in teaching English.
 Modern trends in curriculum and instruction.
 Summer.
 Prerequisite: admission to the M.A.T.
 Secondary program.

 SCED 514 Mathematics in the Secondary School

+3 cr.

 Subject methods course required for secondary certification in teaching mathematics.
 Modern trends in curriculum and instruction.
 Summer.
 Prerequisite: admission to the M.A.T.
 Secondary program.

 SCED 515 Methods of Teaching World Languages

+3 cr.

 Subject methods course required for prekindergarten - grade 12 certification in teaching world languages.
 Prerequisite: admission to the M.A.T.
 Secondary/PreK-12 program.

+SCED 516 Computer Science Methods

+3 cr.